damianhunziker/damiansHeatmapGenerator/README.md

 ## Acknowledgments

 This project was developed with extensive use of AI, which provided valuable insights and optimizations throughout the development process.
-Special thanks to the AI tools and platforms that made this project possible.
+Special thanks to GPT, Claude and Cursor IDE, that made this project possible.

 ## License